 I was born in Riga, Latvian Soviet Socialist Republic.
 Not long after my birth, USSR collapsed and Latvia became independent.
 Contrary to its pre-independence promises, the country’s leadership declared that the minorities are not to have equal access to citizenship, labour rights, property rights, etc. (of the three Baltic states, only Lithuania fulfilled the promise of equal rights).
 In a nutshell, this is how my family became stateless (or “non-citizens”).

 Seeing that her children had little to no future under such circumstance, my mother took me and my brother to the United States.
-Therein, I finished high school, turned down automatic American citizenship, and headed to Winnipeg, Canada, for undergraduate studies.
+Therein, I finished high school and headed to Winnipeg, Canada, for undergraduate studies.

 In autumn of 2008, I finished undergraduate studies and took a gap year to travel around the world, spending a lot of time in Germany, Spain, Ukraine, Russia, Latvia and Japan.
 After the trip, I returned to the U.S. and accepted an internship at the U.S. Senate with Senator Kent Conrad.
-This was an outstanding experience where I learned, for good or bad, the inner workings of the world’s most powerful government.
+This was an outstanding experience where I learned the inner workings of the world’s most powerful government—its good as well as bad sides.
 During the same time I also had the chance to work for the National Farmers Union, which was also a rewarding experience in allowing me to see the lobbying side of politics as well as giving me a view of the issues that the farmers in the U.S. faced.

 When I worked in the U.S. Senate, I received an awaited call that I was accepted to enter graduate studies at Simon Fraser University, in Vancouver, Canada.
 Finishing my work in the U.S. capital, I flew to Minnesota to pack, then drove for a week all the way to Vancouver, camping in nature in North Dakota, Montana and Washington State.